arielf/fileshare-d3js/README.md

   - Click & drag an isolated small sub-graph over a long distance
   - Release & watch it settle in a new niche

-## What exactly is a self-directed graph?
+## What exactly is a force-directed graph?

-The forces that make this graph self-organize are very much like the negative and positive charges in polar molecules, like water (H2O, 108 degrees angle between H-0-H):
+The forces that make this graph self-organize are very much like the negative and positive charges in polar molecules.
+E.g. in a water (`H2O`) molecule, there's a 104.5 &deg; angle between the `H-0-H` bonds making the molecule polar.

   - Opposite charges (a user & a file) attract each other
   - Similar charges (two files, or two users) repel each other